puffscoin/web3.js/docs/web3-eth-ens.rst

     web3.eth.ens.getAddress(ENSName, [callback]);

-Resolves an Ens name to an Ethereum address.
+Resolves an Ens name to a PUFFScoin address.

 ----------
 Parameters